EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

 * MSG_TYPE = 0
-* ERR_MSG is an optional text string containing a the diagnostic payload, as defined in Section 5.5.2 of {{RFC7252}}.
+* ERR_MSG is an optional text string containing the diagnostic payload, defined in the same way as in Section 5.5.2 of {{RFC7252}}.

 # IANA Considerations {#iana}